Meta Clustering for Collaborative Learning: Method

 \textbf{Step 3 [Cluster]}: Based on the dissimilarity $v_{ij}$, a similarity matrix is constructed, which is used to cluster the $L$ learners.
-In particular, we calculate a matrix $S$ where the $(i,j)$-th component is $s_{ij}:=\exp(-av_{ij})$.
-Here, $a$ is a tuning parameter for computational convenience when $\min_{i,j}v_{ij}$ is large and thus $s_{ij}$ are negligibly small for all pairs of $(i,j)$.
-The similarity matrix $S$ is symmetric with $s_{ii}=1$ for $i=1,\ldots,L$.
-Let $P=\{1,...,L\}$.
-For a given $K$, we will find a partition $P:=\cup_{i=1}^K S_{i}$ by applying a spectral clustering algorithm to the matrix $S$ and partition the $L$ learners into $K$ groups.
+In particular, we calculate a symmetric matrix $\mathtt{S}$ whose $(i,j)$-th component is $ \mathtt{S}_{ij}:=\exp(-av_{ij})$.
+Here, $a$ is a tuning parameter for computational convenience.
+For example, when $\min_{i,j}v_{ij}$ is large and $a=1$, $ \mathtt{S}_{ij}$'s can be negligibly small for all $(i,j)$ and thus become not distinguishable by the computer (due to its limited precision).
+Let $\mathcal{P}=\{1,\ldots, L\}$ denote the set of labels of the $L$ learners.
+For a given $K$, we will find a collection of sets $\{\S_{i}\}_{i=1}^{K}$ that forms a partition of $\mathcal{P}$.
+The partition is obtained by applying a spectral clustering algorithm to the matrix $ \mathtt{S}$ and dividing the $L$ learners into $K$ groups.
 For completeness, we summarize the clustering step (Step 3) in Algorithm~\ref{algo_main}.